-Notwithstanding the foregoing, Enron’s current relationship with [____________] during the term of this Agreement, in the form of which such relationship exists as of the Effective Date (and without any extension or renewal thereof), shall be excluded from the operation of this Section 2.4.
+Notwithstanding the foregoing, Enron’s current relationship with [TrueQuote, Houston Street, Kiodex] during the term of this Agreement, in the form of which such relationship exists as of the Effective Date (and without any extension or renewal thereof), shall be excluded from the operation of Section 2.1 and this Section 2.4.

 Right of First Offer.
 Enron hereby grants to Accenture the exclusive right to offer the TSH to all existing and future customers of EnronOnline.
 Enron shall cooperate in good faith to support and assist Accenture in its marketing activities, including, without limitation, participating in co-branded marketing activities, updating the list of EnronOnline customers and facilitating contact between Accenture and EnronOnline customers.
 Notwithstanding the marketing activities of Accenture, if any such potential customer declines to participate in the TSH, Enron, an Enron Affiliate or an Enron Accenture may offer the same or similar services to such customer; provided, however, that Enron may not charge for such services any rate or fee lower than Accenture’s then-current rates.
 For any customer receiving such services from Enron or its Affiliate or Accenture, Enron shall remit the revenues from such customer to Accenture net of any processing fees in accordance with Section 3.3.
 Such payment shall be deemed to be included in the calculation of Gross TSH Revenues in the Contract Year the payment was made.

+Transfer of the Software.
+During the term of this Agreement, neither Enron nor any of its Affiliates will, directly or indirectly, market, sell, assign, pledge, license, sublicense, distribute or otherwise transfer (collectively, “Transfer”) anywhere in the world any right, title or interest in or to any of the Software (including, without limitation, any right to access, reproduce, modify, enhance, create derivative works from or distribute any of the Transaction Data) or any Derivative thereof to any other Person without the prior written approval of Accenture.
+Any such approval requested of Accenture shall not be unreasonably withheld, provided that Accenture may withhold such approval in its sole discretion with respect to any proposed Transfer of any such right, title or interest to any Person determined by Accenture to be a competitor of Accenture or its Affiliates.
+Without limiting the generality of the foregoing, the above prohibition on Transfer by Enron and its Affiliates shall apply regardless of the structure of the transaction, including as part of any end user license, any Transfer through the use of a partnership, joint venture or corporate structure, or any sale or other transfer by, or through the sale or transfer of, any subsidiary or Affiliate of Enron.
+Subject to the foregoing, Enron reserves the right to use, both during and after the term of this Agreement, in any present or future product of Enron the Software and any Derivatives created by Enron.

 PAYMENTS TERMS

 Term Payments.
-As consideration for the Licenses granted to Accenture hereunder and subject to Section 2.4, Accenture shall pay to Enron, with respect to each 12-month period commencing on the date the TSH initiates redistribution of the Transaction Data (the “Initiation Date”), or an anniversary thereof, during the term of this Agreement (each such 12-month period, a “Contract Year”) an amount equal to the greater of (i) the payment set forth in Schedule 3.1 according to the relevant Contract Year or (ii) 30.0% of the Gross TSH Revenues generated by the TSH for such Contract Year (each, the “Term Payment”), in each case less any Service Level Credits applied to such Term Payment in accordance with Section 2.3 and Schedule 2.3..
+As consideration for the Licenses granted to Accenture hereunder and subject to Section 2.4, Accenture shall pay to Enron, with respect to each 12-month period commencing on the date the TSH initiates redistribution of the Transaction Data (the “Initiation Date”), or an anniversary thereof, during the term of this Agreement (each such 12-month period, a “Contract Year”) an amount equal to the greater of (i) the payment set forth in Schedule 3.1 according to the relevant Contract Year or (ii) 30.0% of the Gross TSH Revenues generated by the TSH for such Contract Year (each, the “Term Payment”), in each case less any Service Level Credits applied to such Term Payment in accordance with Section 2.3 and Schedule 2.3.

 Accenture Payment Terms.